genomic-medicine-sweden/tomte/.github/CONTRIBUTING.md

 ### Default values

-Parameters should be initialised / defined with default values in `nextflow.config` under the `params` scope.
+Parameters should be initialised / defined with default values within the `params` scope in `nextflow.config`.

 Once there, use `nf-core pipelines schema build` to add to `nextflow_schema.json`.